on orders of $85 or more

 Spelling variations of this family name include: Savoie, Savoy, Savoye, Savoyier, Savois, Savoyard, Savoyart and many more.

-First found in Savoie, (Savoy) in the south west of France, where bearers of Savoy have been a prominent family for centuries, and the house of Savoy was a noble family seated with lands and manor.
+First found in Savoy (French: Savoie) in the Rhône-Alpes region of the French Alps, where bearers of Savoy have been a prominent family for centuries, and the house of Savoy was a noble family seated with lands and manor.
 The founder of the family was Humbert I, who held the county of Savoy and some surrounding regions in the eleventh century.

 Some of the first settlers of this family name were:

-Savoy Settlers in the United States in the 17th Century
+Savoy Settlers in United States in the 17th Century

 - Thomas Savoy, who arrived in Virginia in 1652